publishpress/PublishPress-Permissions/readme.txt

 == Changelog ==

+= 4.0.35 =
+* Fixed : Fatal error under some conditions if a post type is registered abnormally
+* Compat : miniOrange SSO - Fatal error when adding a new post

 = 4.0.34 - 14 Nov 2024 =
 * Fixed : Changes to Permissions metaboxes in Post editor were not saved